ficore-africa/DIICE/ficore_labs/README.md

-# Ficore Labs (DIICE) - Full Stack Business Management Platform
+# Ficore Labs Business Management Platform

 ## Overview

-Ficore Labs (DIICE) is a comprehensive, modern business management platform designed specifically for African entrepreneurs and traders.
-It provides daily-use incentives, actionable insights, and a robust set of tools to help users manage finances, inventory, compliance, taxation, and business growth—all in a secure, mobile-friendly, and extensible environment.
+Ficore Labs is a comprehensive, modern business management platform designed specifically for African entrepreneurs and traders.
+It provides real-time profit tracking, daily-use incentives, actionable insights, and a robust set of tools to help users manage finances, inventory, compliance, taxation, and business growth—all in a secure, mobile-friendly, and extensible environment.

-The platform features a streamlined user experience for entrepreneurs/traders with dedicated admin capabilities for system management, comprehensive tax calculation tools, and educational resources to help users understand Nigerian tax compliance.
+The platform features a streamlined user experience for entrepreneurs/traders with dedicated admin capabilities for system management, comprehensive tax calculation tools, real-time profit display functionality, and educational resources to help users understand Nigerian tax compliance.

+## Key Highlights

+- **Real-time Profit Display**: Toggle between gross profit and true profit (tax prep mode) with one click
+- **Smart Dashboard**: Interactive profit summaries with visual indicators and real-time calculations
+- **Tax Preparation Mode**: Instantly calculate true profit by subtracting all expenses and inventory costs from income
+- **Comprehensive Financial Tracking**: Complete cashflow management with expense categorization
+- **Mobile-First Design**: Responsive interface optimized for African entrepreneurs on-the-go

 ## Key Features